fortythreesam/FourthYearProject/report/report.md

 ### 2.3 Evaluation Metrics

-As shown above, there are four methods of evaluating the effectiveness of a denoising filter.
-The main reason for this is that the EA optimizes the result based on the fitness function.
-One of the above metrics will be used as the fitness function, and then use the others to analyse its effectiveness in other areas.
+As mentioned previously, there are four methods of evaluating the effectiveness of a denoising filter.
+The EA requires a single score in order to evaluate an individual.
+Since image quality can usually be subjective, it is hard to tell how much better filter does over another.
+These metrics provide an objective measure to the results of denoising.
+The main reason four different metrics are involved is to avoid a biased result due to the EA optimizing the filter selection for a single metric.
+One of the below metrics will be used as the fitness function, and then use the others to analyse its effectiveness in other areas.

 #### 2.3.1 Root Mean Squared Error (RMSE)